JLTRY/php-garmin-connect/README.md

 So thanks to Collin @tapiriik and his wonderful public python repo (https://github.com/cpfair/tapiriik), this project was born for those of us that prefer elephants to snakes ;)

+Thanks also to @Matin and his python lib repo https://github.com/matin/garth/, this project helped to adapt the code to new Garmin protocol.

 The code is pretty well documented, and it has to be because some things we have to do is pretty gnarly.
 Once authentication is done though, it's pretty much good old RESTFUL API stuff.
 Oh, but we're using the CURL cookie handling to maintain session state.
 Ugh.